-Payment may be made to the BYU-Idaho Cashiers Office, KIM 130, Rexburg, ID 83460-1625.
+Payment may be made through your BYUI student accounting portal or in person to the BYU-Idaho Cashiers Office, KIM 130, Rexburg, ID 83460-1625.
 Specify that any payment is for the English Study Abroad program.

 Payment of the non-refundable deposit ($1200) secures your space on the tour, and we use this deposit to begin paying for airfare, hotels, and event tickets.
 In the case of cancellation on the students' part (no matter the cause), students lose the deposit as well as any additional costs already incurred.
 However, every effort will be made to keep losses to a minimum.

 The UK-Ireland Travel Study program buys international health and life insurance effective during the time we're outside the United States offered by Geo Blue Worldwide Insurance.
 Since Geo Blue Insurance is only valid outside the U.S., you are still required to maintain adequate domestic insurance as stipulated by BYU-Idaho.

 You will not be compensated for the loss, damage, or theft of luggage and/or personal belongings.
 You can buy your own personal travel insurance if you would like protection against such losses.